Timeline

 1954

-Visited her uncle John Stewart in Marilla, near Lake Eyrie in the USA over the summer with her mother Veronica, travelling on the Queen Mary together.
+Visited her uncle in the USA over the summer, travelling to New York on the Queen Mary with her mother Veronica

 1954–56